lbfm-rwth/carat/README.md

 INSTALLATION:

-Just edit the Makefile in the directory you installed CARAT in, and change the variables
+Edit the Makefile in the directory you installed CARAT in, and change the variables

      TOPDIR (which is the output of pwd when in the directory this makefile is stored in)